 A vanity desk is an essential piece of furniture in every woman’s bedroom right?
 It serves as a place to apply makeup, style hair, and store beauty products.
 A friend asked if I could give an old desk a makeover and attach a medicine cabinet to it for her daughter.
-I can’t wait to show you about this DIY vanity desk makeover.
+She wanted to turn it into a makeup vanity desk!

 This project is perfect for those who love to DIY and want to create a unique piece of furniture that is both functional and stylish.
-With just a few materials and not many woodworking skills, you can create a vanity desk that will meet all your needs and fit perfectly in your space.
-So, if you’re ready to take on a fun and rewarding project, let’s get started!
+With just a few materials and not many woodworking skills, you can create a wooden makeup vanity that will meet all your needs and fit perfectly in a small space.
+So, if you’re ready to take on a fun and rewarding project with a DIY makeup vanity table, let’s get started!

 Antique Desk

-Below is the old desk my friend wanted redone.
+Below is the old desk that needed a new look.
 Even though it’s solid wood, it’s not in the best condition.
-I love to refinish real wood surfaces, but unfortunately, this desk was not made from one solid piece of wood.
+I love to refinish old furniture, but unfortunately, this desk was not made from one solid piece of wood.
 The drawer face was a different type of wood than the top and the sides and the legs were also a different type of wood.

 What does this mean?
 Even if I sanded the entire piece down to it’s raw wood state, all the wood will still have a slightly different finished look.

-That’s when I decided to use a paint wash finish that will cover the old orange toned wood and still allow the wood grain to show through.
+That’s when I decided a paint wash finish is a great way to cover the old orange toned wood and still allow the wood grain to show through.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.
 See more on my disclosure page.